ntdai95/Resume-Projects/Belay/README.md

 - Parse image URLs that appear in messages and display the images at the end of the message.
 Hint: you may use the web to help you find an appropriate regular expression.
-- Display the number of unread messages per channel (NOT DONE)
+- Display the number of unread messages per channel
 - For each message with replies, display the number of replies to that message.

 Single-Page State (5 points)